0kku/destiny/README.md

 3. run `npm run compile` in root
 4. start a dev server (ex: `npx http-server .`) and open `/index.html` to view demo

 To get syntax-highlighting for HTML templates, you can use an extension called [`tobermory.es6-string-html`](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) on VSCode.
 Similar plugins are available for other editors too.
-Any extension that makes the editor treat template literals' tags as that block's file extension (ex. ``html`...`;`` is treated as an .html snippet) should also work.
+Any extension that makes the editor treat template literals' tags as that block's file extension (ex. ``xml/*html*/`…`;`` is treated as an .html snippet) should also work.
 This only gives you syntax highlighting, though: slots are unfortunately not type checked; that would require a dedicated extension for this library, which does not yet exist.

 ## Examples